gabicavalcante/infra-notes/README.md

-# infra-notes
+# infra notes

-repo to save a few notes about infra topics
+Repo to save a few notes about infra topics.